Neanderthal behavior: Funerals

-Claims that Neanderthals held funerals for their dead with symbolic meaning are heavily contested and speculative.
-Although Neanderthals did bury their dead, at least occasionally—which may explain the abundance of fossil remains— it is not indicative of a religious belief of life after death, as such burial could have also had non-symbolic motivations, such as great emotion or to prevent scavenging.
+Neanderthals buried their dead, at least occasionally, which may explain the abundance of fossil remains.
+The behaviour is not indicative of a religious belief of life after death because it could also have had non-symbolic motivations.

-Estimates made regarding the number of known Neanderthal burials range from thirty-six to sixty.
-The oldest confirmed burials do not seem to occur before approximately 70,000 years ago.
+Estimates of known Neanderthal burials range from 36 to 60.
+The oldest uncontested burials do not seem to occur before approximately 70,000 years ago.
 The small number of recorded Neanderthal burials implies that the activity was not particularly common.
 The setting of inhumation in Neanderthal culture largely consisted of simple, shallow graves and pits.
 Sites such as La Ferrassie in France or Shanidar in Iraq may imply the existence of mortuary centers or cemeteries in Neanderthal culture due to the number of individuals found buried at them.

 The debate on Neanderthal funerals has been active since the 1908 discovery of La Chapelle-aux-Saints 1 in a small, artificial hole in a cave in southwestern France, very controversially postulated to have been buried in a symbolic fashion.
-Another grave at Shanidar Cave, Iraq, was associated with the pollen of several flowers that may have been in bloom at the time of deposition—yarrow, centaury, ragwort, grape hyacinth, joint pine, and hollyhock.
+Another grave at Shanidar Cave, Iraq, was associated with the pollen of several flowers that may have been in bloom at the time of deposition—yarrow, centaury, ragwort, grape hyacinth, joint pine and hollyhock.
 The medicinal properties of the plants led American archaeologist Ralph Solecki to claim that the man buried was some leader, healer, or shaman, and that "The association of flowers with Neanderthals adds a whole new dimension to our knowledge of his humanness, indicating that he had 'soul' ".
-However, it is also possible the pollen was deposited by a small rodent after the man's death.
+It is also possible the pollen was deposited by a small rodent after the man's death.